For more than 25 years, the federal ban on sports wagering, PASPA, ensured that the sports betting industry was mostly relegated to Nevada.

 But can the state’s casinos compete in the face of exceptionally high fees and taxes?
 There are no doubt throngs of Pennsylvanians eager to start making sports wagers, but the financial burdens and low profit margins inherent to the industry may be too much for many to overcome.

-By overreaching, PA lawmakers may very well have shot themselves in the foot, creating an unsustainable environment for what could be an exceptionally lucrative industry.
+By overreaching, PA lawmakers may very well have shot themselves in the foot, creating an unsustainable environment for what otherwise could be an exceptionally lucrative industry.

 Find Out When PA Online Gambling Goes Live!